dunyuliu/MTMOD_tools/README.md

 C. To install the conda environment 'mtmod' with the instruction in the section 4.
 It may need 2GB. <br />

 ### Installation time
-The installation will take 20 minutes.
+The installation of Anaconda may take 15 minutes. <br />
 So, it is suggested to get everything installed before attending the summer school.

 ## 2. To install Anaconda on Linux (or Ubuntu subsystem on Windows),
 ### Download and install